 Sign in to the Azure portal.

 Select Create a resource > Developer tools > Application Insights.

-If this is your first time creating an Application Insights resource you can learn more by visiting the Create an Application Insights Resource doc.
+If this is your first time creating an Application Insights resource, you can learn more by reading Create an Application Insights resource.

-A configuration box will appear.
-Use the table below to fill out the input fields.
+A configuration box appears.
+Use the following table to fill out the input fields.

-Settings Value Description Name Some globally unique value, like "myApp-iOS" Name that identifies the app you are monitoring Resource Group A new resource group, or an existing one from the menu The resource group in which to create the new Application Insights resource Location A location from the menu Choose a location near you, or near where your app is hosted
+Settings Value Description Name Some globally unique value, like "myApp-iOS" Name that identifies the app you're monitoring.
+Resource group A new resource group, or an existing one from the menu The resource group in which to create the new Application Insights resource.
+Location A location from the menu Choose a location near you, or near where your app is hosted.

-If your app supports multiple platforms (iOS, Android, etc.), it's best to create separate Application Insights resources, one for each platform.
+If your app supports multiple platforms like iOS and Android, it's best to create separate Application Insights resources.
+Create one for each platform.

 Export to Application Insights

 In your new Application Insights resource on the Overview page, copy the instrumentation key from your resource.